gurpreetsinghmatharoo/gamemakerhow/_posts/2020-04-06-how-to-do-depth-ordering.md

 ![Example](/assets/gmhow-depth.png)

-So when you set `depth` to `-y`, you're making sure that instances that are ordered based on their vertical position.
+So when you set `depth` to `-y`, you're making sure that instances are ordered based on their vertical position.

 It is recommended to use `bbox_bottom` instead of `y`, so that the "foot" of each instance becomes its center point for depth ordering.